I beat out offers that were $20,000 higher than what I had offered in a highly competitive market. How did I do this?

 Now, I knew that it was going to be hard to beat out other offers.
-When I looked at the space I had found out they hadn't found their next home yet and in this market I know that could be a very stressful thing for the sellers.
+I spoke with the agent I had found out they hadn't found their next home yet and in this market I know that could be a very stressful thing for the sellers.
 No one wants the stress of a 30 - 60 day close on the home they are selling if they don't know where they are going.

 I also told them that while I wanted to get an inspection I wouldn't be asking for any credits.
 Typically things that come up in inspection are minor things and in a competitive market like this it is best to offer a price where you feel comfortable doing a little work.
 Removing your expectations that a house be in perfect move in shape is key.